stalniy/casl/packages/casl-mongoose/README.md

 ### Accessible Fields plugin

 `accessibleFieldsPlugin` is a plugin that adds `accessibleFieldsBy` method to instance and static methods of a model and allows to retrieve all accessible fields.
-This is useful when you need send only accessible part of a model in response:
+This is useful when we need to send only accessible part of a model in response:

 ```js
 const { accessibleFieldsPlugin } = require('@casl/mongoose');